 One of the most exciting and exhausting days of my life…

-Anyways, this long distance relationship is about to end as my fiance, Mike, already filed my K1 Visa last June of 2017.
+Anyways, this long-distance relationship is about to end as my fiance, Mike, filed our K1 Visa last June of 2017.
 He told me it was not an easy job.
-There are documents needed to complete the request especially because he was married twice.
-It is also important that he has a stable job and money to process it but he successfully submitted it to their embassy.
+There’s a pile of documents needed to complete the request because he was married twice, and it’s also critical that he has a stable job to pay for the fees.

-With all that said, it’s a waiting game and there’s no one to ask for any follow-up.
-Eventually, after 5-6 months of waiting, he received an email about the application.
+With all that said, all we can do is wait for the results via email because we cannot ask for any follow-ups (at least, that’s what I’ve been told).
+After 5-6 months of waiting, we received an email regarding the application.
 It was approved on November 20, 2017, and needs to be completed before March 2018.
-So we’re like, great!
 Now I only need to set up an appointment with the embassy as well as complete the medical assessment.
 I was wrong.
-The confirmation that we got is just an approval from the USCIS for the petition.
+The confirmation that we got was just the approval from the USCIS for the petition.
 A case number on their behalf is what we need so we can move forward.
 I got this information after I sent an email to https://ph.usembassy.gov/.
-Basically, my fiance and I are is doing this by ourselves and not with any help from any agency.

 The case number should start with “MNL” so by this time I contacted the embassy in the Philippines to get an update or perhaps an idea on its whereabouts.
-Unfortunately, we really need to wait.
+Unfortunately, all we can do is wait.

-Mike needs to take a break from that almost 24-hour trip so we rested for a day and decided to start completing other documents needed by tomorrow.
-If you noticed, I keep on mentioning dates because it’s really crucial for you guys to understand what we went through.
-Since that I have a ticket for February 1, we only have roughly around two weeks to complete my side of documents.
+Mike needs to take a break from that almost 24-hour trip so we rested for a day and decided to start completing other documents that need to be done by tomorrow.
+If you noticed, I kept on mentioning dates because it’s crucial for you guys to understand what we went through.
+Since that I have a ticket for February 1, 2018, we only have two weeks to complete everything!

-Once we are settled in, we visited this website > http://ustraveldocs.com/ph/ph-niv-paymentinfo.asp to settle the interview fee and create a DS-160 profile.
-The fee is around P13,000 pesos.
-The DS-160 is extremely important so please create one ASAP.
+Once we fully rested, we visited this website > http://ustraveldocs.com/ph/ph-niv-paymentinfo.asp to settle the interview fee and create a DS-160 profile.
+The interview fee is around P13,000 pesos.
+The DS-160 is extremely important so please make one ASAP.
 (You can find the DS-160 Profile in the link posted.)
-You also need to have it printed because the embassy will ask for it.
-To schedule an interview, please click here > http://www.ustraveldocs.com/ph/index.html?firstTime=No These links will also be included in the email that will be sent by the embassy with the MNL case number.
+The appointment schedule also needs to be printed because the embassy will ask for it.
+To schedule an interview, please click here > http://www.ustraveldocs.com/ph/index.html?firstTime=No. The links will also be attached in the email you will recieve from the embassy with the MNL case number.